How good are your Emotion-Recognition skills?

 But you’ve also got to know what to do with the emotions you identify.
 Otherwise, your empathic skills may fall apart before you ever get to Perspective Taking.
 Emotion Regulation is the bridge to skillful empathizing that protects you and takes the needs of others into consideration.

-Luckily, you don’t have to wait to develop Emotion Regulation skills until The Art of Empathy comes out in October.
-As I wrote this new book, I realized that my previous book, The Language of Emotions, is all about Emotion Regulation skills.
+As I wrote The Art of Empathy, I realized that my previous book, The Language of Emotions, is all about Emotion Regulation skills.
 This site is also dedicated to sharing these skills, so if you’ve got difficulties with any emotion, or you’d like to gain more Emotion Regulation skills, use the tags on the sidebar to search through previous posts.
 There’s a lot here.

-In the next months, I’ll focus on Emotion Regulation skills, and on viewing your emotions as unique and irreplaceable aspects of your cognition.
-We’ll learn to welcome emotions, identify them accurately, and work with them skillfully.
+Emotion Regulation skills help you view your emotions as unique and irreplaceable aspects of your cognition.
+You can learn to welcome emotions, identify them accurately, and work with them skillfully.
 This is the adventure.

 Welcome to The Art of Empathy!